Having an exercise partner is helpful in many ways. Exercising in a group not only benefits a patient but also is useful for a therapist.

 Have you ever had a situation where you are actually working with one patient?
-While your patient is resting, she starts talking with other patients sitting in rehab gym.
-They become friends, start going to some activities together, go to dining room together and to stretch it a little further, they stay friends even after going home!
+While your patient is resting, she starts talking with other patients sitting in the rehab gym.
+They become friends, start going to some activities together, go-to dining room together and to stretch it a little further, they stay friends even after going home!
 Yes, I never thought about it, but socialization is very important and magical (to some extent!) for the majority of our patients.
 It gives them courage, positivity, and hope that they are not the only one in their fight.
 It motivates them to fight harder, achieve their goals and go home.

 This brings me to our topic for today – Group exercise and its benefits in Physical Therapy.
-Group therapy is not only cool from a patient’s perspective, it is also very efficient and productive from therapist’s side.
+Group therapy is not only cool from a patient’s perspective, but it is also very efficient and productive from the therapist’s side.
 What more as a therapist you can ask for when your patient is already motivated to come down to the gym happily and do all her exercises!!
 Happy patients and happy therapist, win-win on both ends.
-So let’s talk about benefits of group exercises.
+So let’s talk about the benefits of group exercises.

-Time Management and efficiency
+Time Management and efficiency with Group Exercise

 Group exercises are going to save you time and energy as a therapist.
 As I just mentioned, your patients are already motivated to come to the gym and to participate in the exercise.
 Your job is half done already!
 You don’t have to educate the patient on why exercise is important not you have to encourage or convince them to come to the gym daily.
 In short, you will only need to be a clinician and prescribe appropriate exercise, that’s it!!